lucagrulla/node-tail/README.md

 The Cakefile generates the javascript that is then published to npm.

+# Real world use

+Tail was born as part of a data firehose.
+Read about it [here](https://www.lucagrulla.com/posts/building-a-firehose-with-nodejs/).

 #License
 MIT.
 Please see License file for more details.